tczkqq/automation-scripts/readme.md

 ## Fileduplicator

-Duplicates files and give then new name.
-Support csv files.
+Duplicates files and gives then new names.
+Supports csv files.